ZeeshanM96/AnalyticsPlatfrom/README.md

 Digital Analytics Dashboard is a full-stack, containerized web application for real-time monitoring and analytics of business events, alerts, and service metrics.
 The platform features secure OAuth and JWT-based authentication, role-based access, and a modern, interactive dashboard for operational intelligence and business insights.

 **Real-time data ingestion** is supported via a WebSocket API, allowing external sources to stream metrics directly into the system.
-Data is validated, authorized via API keys (managed in Redis), and published to Kafka topics for downstream processing.
+Data is validated, authorized via API keys and secret keys (managed in Redis), and published to Kafka topics for downstream processing.
 Kafka consumers persist data to SQL Server and front-end, enabling live updates and historical analytics.
 The backend is built with FastAPI, while the frontend is a responsive HTML/CSS/JS application using Chart.js for visualizations.
 The stack is fully dockerized for easy deployment along with complete CI/CD pipeline

 ---